 Data at the issue level (JQLs) | Can combine issue data and project data in reports |

-With Profields, stronger projects can support processes and roles including project administration, as well as aspects of project management and reporting.
-Although not a PPM tool, Profields is a popular tool for managers who need to see the big picture in Jira.
+With Projectrak, stronger projects can support processes and roles, including project administration, management, and reporting.
+Although not a PPM tool, Projectrak is a popular tool for managers who need to see the big picture in Jira.

-Instead of the duplication that goes into mirroring projects in a meta-project, a CIO whose team is using Profields has important competitive advantages over the same person at a competitor who is just mapping projects.
+Instead of the duplication that goes into mirroring projects in a meta-project, a CIO whose team uses Projectrak has important competitive advantages over the same person at a competitor who is just mapping projects.
 Let’s have a quick look.

-The major single advantage of using Profields is that the platform containing all your projects comes out of the box: it’s the Project Navigator, which mimics Atlassian’s issue navigator.
+The major single advantage of using Projectrak is that the platform containing all your projects comes out of the box: the Project Navigator mimics Atlassian’s issue navigator.

-Here’s your Project Central:Note: The Project Navigator can be accessed from the Profields tab or directly from the Project tab:
+Here’s your Project Central:Note: The Project Navigator can be accessed from the Projectrak tab or directly from the Project tab:

-Starting from here, Profields gives you all of Jira’s tracking power… but applied to projects in an organic, natural way.
+Starting from here, Projectrak gives you all of Jira’s tracking power… but applied to projects in an organic, natural way.

-As a summary, here are the main features in Profields and how they compare to a "project of Jira projects" approach.
+In summary, here are Projectrak's main features and how they compare to a "project of Jira projects" approach.

 Project Custom fields | Issue custom fields with project data | YES |